alisianoi/lyra2-java/README.md

 [![Coveralls](https://img.shields.io/coveralls/all3fox/lyra2-java.svg?style=flat-square)](https://coveralls.io/github/all3fox/lyra2-java)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/all3fox/lyra2-java/master/LICENSE)

-> a password hashing scheme (PHS) based on cryptographic sponges.
-Lyra2 was designed to be strictly sequential (i.e., not easily parallelizable), providing strong security even against attackers that uses multiple processing cores (e.g., custom hardware or a powerful GPU).
+> Lyra2 is a password hashing scheme (PHS) based on cryptographic sponges.
+It was designed to be strictly sequential (i.e., not easily parallelizable), providing strong security even against attackers that uses multiple processing cores (e.g., custom hardware or a powerful GPU).
 At the same time, it is very simple to implement